Our Services

 New Zealand’s first large-scale food waste-to-bioenergy facility

 New Zealand’s first large-scale food waste-to-bioenergy facility, the Reporoa Organics Processing facility, has revolutionised food waste handling.
-The facility is estimated to turn approximately 75,000 tonnes of organic waste from businesses and households across the North Island into sustainable renewable energy each year.
+The facility is designed to turn approximately 75,000 tonnes of organic waste from businesses and households across the North Island into sustainable renewable energy each year.

 Make an inquiry